 The trail now continues to Poço das Pulgas following more blue signs but not before passing another beautiful waterfall.
 That’s Madeira for you!
 In any other place in the world, this waterfall would be the main attraction but here, it’s merely a distraction as we marched on to find Poço das Pulgas.

 The third and final waterfall of the trek was, of course, Poço das Pulgas.
-It did not disappoint and was an incredible serene little spot.
+It did not disappoint and was an incredibly serene little spot.
 Water cascaded down multiple tiers as we watched on through a veil of vines and ferns that created a curtain in front of this beautiful waterfall.

 At this point, you can simply retrace your steps and head back to the car to complete the Poço das Pulgas loop hike.
 However, we decided to continue on to reach three more main points of interest.
 From this point onwards it got much more steep and very wild.